botwiki/botwiki.org/content/bots/index.md

   </a>
 </p>

-You can pretty much think of bots as programs that turn sites like [damnyoubatman.com](http://damnyoubatman.com/) or [hungernames.com](http://hungernames.com/) into automated [Twitter](https://twitter.com/) or [Tumblr](https://www.tumblr.com/) accounts, so you don't have to refresh them.
+You can pretty much think of bots as programs that turn sites like [damnyoubatman.com](http://damnyoubatman.com/) or [hungernames.com](http://hungernames.com/) into automated [Twitter](https://twitter.com/) or [Tumblr](https://www.tumblr.com/) accounts.

 Bots can be funny, useful, artistic -- but also annoying and spammy.
 This site -- and our [botmakers.org](https://botmakers.org/) community, are dedicated to the friendlier of the online bots.

-Feel free to browse the bots below -- [by categories](#browse-bots-by-categories) or [by the network](#browse-bots-by-network) on which they operate, check out the [tutorials](/tutorials/), [read bot-related articles](/articles/) or just use the search on top of this page, if you're looking for something specific.
+Feel free to browse the bots below -- [by categories](#browse-bots-by-category) or [by the network](#browse-bots-by-network) on which they operate, check out the [tutorials](/tutorials/), [read bot-related articles](/articles/) or just use the search on top of this page, if you're looking for something specific.

 You are also welcome to join [botmakers.org](https://botmakers.org/), our friendly community of botmakers and bot enthusiasts of all skill levels, to share ideas, ask questions or just see what interesting projects everyone is working on.